iosApplications/BlurView-iOS8/README.md

 ---
 BlurView-iOS8

+This tutorial comtains different default Blur Effects available in iOS 8.

+- Dark Blur Effect
+- Light Blur Effect
+- Extra Light Blur Effect

-Apply a UIVisualEffectView to an existing view to apply a blur or vibrancy effect to the exiting view.
-After you add the UIVisualEffectView to the view hierarchy, add any subviews to the contentView of the UIVisualEffectView.
+To get a Blur or Vibrancy effect on any given view, add a UIVisualEffectView to it.
+Once added to the view hierarchy, add any subviews to the contentView of a UIVisualEffectView.

 Vibrancy effect is required only when we add clear text or clear color image on blur view, else simple UIVisualEffectView with blurEffect it self is enough.